Health & Safety

 While most people associate termites with structural damage, these pests can pose serious respiratory health risks that often go unnoticed.
 When termites infest your home, they create a perfect storm of respiratory hazards.
 Their droppings, frass, and wood dust become airborne through HVAC systems, potentially triggering asthma attacks and allergic reactions like sneezing and watery eyes.

 The problem doesn’t stop there.
 Termites create moisture-rich environments that promote mold growth, leading to a dangerous combination of airborne particles.
 The fungal spores they carry can include Aspergillus fumigatus species, which poses additional infection risks.
+The relationship between termite infestation and mold is direct: as termites burrow through wood, they introduce moisture into walls, floors, and structural materials — creating ideal conditions for mold spores to proliferate and spread through your home‘s air.

 You’re especially at risk if you’re asthmatic or immunocompromised, as long-term exposure can develop into chronic sinusitis or respiratory infections.
 Even if you’re healthy, you might experience respiratory symptoms from the high concentration of termite-related particles and mold spores in your living space.
+In cases of severe termite infestations, contamination of indoor air quality becomes a measurable health concern — not just a nuisance.

 Chemical Control Methods and Human Health Concerns